 Probably not.
 While some older homes with brick-walled basements were constructed to allow moisture in and back out, homes shouldn’t have standing water downstairs.
-So when your home does spring a leak, it’s only natural to wonder what caused the problem in the first place.
+So when your home does spring a leaking, it’s only natural to wonder what caused the problem in the first place.

 Many homeowners simply don’t know how important proper drainage is for protecting their home.
 If rainwater or melting snow collects around the foundation, expect to find water in the basement too.
 While improper landscaping — sloping toward your home rather than away from it — can worsen this problem, often it simply comes down to poor gutter maintenance.